jack-kerouac/betterplace_apidocs/README.md

-# The Betterplace API Version 4 (BETA) – It is not public yet!
+# The betterplace.org API Version 4 (BETA) – It is not public yet!

-Betterplace has a new version of its API.
+Betterplace.org has a new version of its API.
 It's a REST-style API that returns JSON for serialization.

+*TODO*: Some note about hypermedia and other features

 ## Table of content